Cheyenne High School (Nevada)

 Cheyenne High School is a high school in North Las Vegas, Nevada, United States.

 The school was built in 1991, with an adjacent four portable classrooms, in North Las Vegas, a rapidly growing suburban middle class community.
 As of the 2006–2007 school year, the school's ethnic ratio was 29.7% White, 33.3% African American, 29.8% Hispanic, 6.4% Asian/Pacific Islander and 0.7% Native American.
 The male/female population was 53.2%/46.8%, and 14% of the students were IEP (students with disabilities).
 At that time, Cheyenne had a 59.2% graduation rate.
+President Barack Obama has given speeches at Cheyenne High School multiple times.

 Notable programs

 Cheyenne High School implemented a number of programs in the 2007–2008 school year that can be accredited to then principal Dr. Jeffrey J. Geihs.
 These programs include: